-08 LFS AND LABOUR IBILITY SURVEY PANDED CURF The 2008 LFS and Labour Mobility Survey Expanded CURF contains the files listed below: Test Files The test files mirror the actual data files, but have random data and random identifiers.
-These files are on the RADL web site and can be downloaded so users can use these to trouble shoot their code prior to submitting RADL jobs.
-Data and metadata MOB08E.csv - this file contains the raw Expanded confidentialised survey data in hierarchical comma delimited ASCII text format.
-SAS files MOB08E.sas7bdat - this file contains the data for the Expanded CURF in SAS for Windows format.
-MOB08E.sas - this file contains a SAS program to run the SAS formats.
-SPSS files MOB08E.sav - this file contains the data for the Expanded CURF in SPSS for Windows format.
-Stata files MOB08E.dta - this file contains the data for the Expanded CURF in STATA format.
-Information Files 6202030005_FEB2008.pdf - this is an Adobe Acrobat file that contains this Technical Manual.
-6202030005_data_items_list_LFS_MOB08_BE_CURF.xls - this file contains the data items on the person level files for both the Basic and Expanded CURFs.
+2010 LFS AND LABOUR MOBILITY SURVEY EXPANDED CURF The 2010 LFS and Labour Mobility Survey Expanded CURF contains the files listed below:

+SAS files MOB10E.sas7bdat - this file contains the data for the Expanded CURF in SAS for Windows format.

+SPSS files MOB10E.sav - this file contains the data for the Expanded CURF in SPSS for Windows format

+Stata files MOB10E.dta - this file contains the data for the Expanded CURF in STATA format.

+Information Files 6202030005_FEB2010.pdf - this is an Adobe Acrobat file that contains this Technical list for both the Basic and Expanded CURFs.

+Manual.

+$6202030005_data_items_list_LFS_MOB10_BE_CURF.xls - this file \ contains \ the \ data \ items$

 FORMATS.sas7bcat - this file is a SAS library containing formats.

+FREQUENCIES_LFSWTD_MOB10E.txt; FREQUENCIES_UNWTD_MOB10E.txt;

-FREQUENCIES_LFSWTD_MOB08E.txt; FREQUENCIES_UNWTD_MOB08E.txt; FREQUENCIES_SUPWTD_MOB08E.txt - these frequency files contain documentation of the person level data.
-Data item code values and category labels are provided with frequencies of each value.
+$FREQUENCIES_SUPWTD_MOB10E.txt-these frequency files contain documentation of the person level data.
+Data item code values and category labels are provided with$ frequencies of each value.
 These files are in plain text format.
-README.txt - this file describes what is on the CD-ROM and is in plain text format.
-62020_FEB2008.pdf - this is the complete publication Labour Force, Australia, February 2008 (cat. no. 6202.0) in Adobe Acrobat format.
-62090_FEB2008.pdf - this is the complete publication Labour Mobility, Australia, 2008 (cat. no. 6209.0) in Adobe Acrobat format.
-ABS CONDITIONS OF SALE.pdf - this is an Adobe Acrobat file describing the ABS conditions of sale and copyright obligations.
-IMPORTANT INFORMATION FOR CURF USERS.pdf - this file directs users to the ABS website for more and up to date information on what is available from the ABS.
-RESPONSIBLE ACCESS TO CURFS.pdf - this is an Adobe Acrobat file explaining the CURF users' role and obligations when using confidentialised data.
-ABS CONDITIONS OF SALE.pdf - this is an Adobe Acrobat file describing the ABS conditions of sale and copyright obligations.

-FILE CONTENT continued

-Information Files continued

-IMPORTANT INFORMATION FOR CURF USERS.pdf - this file directs users to the ABS website for more and up to date information on what is available from the ABS.
+$62020_FEB2010.pdf - this is the complete publication \textit{Labour Force}, \textit{Australia, February}$

+2010 (cat. no. 6202.0) in Adobe Acrobat format.

+62090 FEB2010.pdf - this is the complete publication Labour Mobility, Australia, 2010 conditions of sale and copyright obligations.

+(cat. no. 6209.0) in Adobe Acrobat format.

-RESPONSIBLE ACCESS TO CURFS.pdf - this is an Adobe Acrobat file explaining the CURF users' role and obligations when using confidentialised data.
+ABS CONDITIONS OF SALE.pdf - this is an Adobe Acrobat file describing the ABS